cnsoft/cocos2d-kamcord-ios/README.md

 ## Contact Us

-If you have any questions or comments, don't hesitate to email Kevin at <a href="mailto:kevin@kamcord.com">kevin@kamcord.com</a>.
-We reply to every email.
+If you have any questions or comments, don't hesitate to email or call Matt at <a href="mailto:matt@kamcord.com">matt@kamcord.com</a> (650.267.1051).
+We reply to every email!